wootfish/eli.sohl.com/_posts/2020-04-29-wangs-attack-2.md

 That's right - for round one, that really is all it takes.

-# Applying the Message Differential
+# applying the message differential

 We just wrote a `massage` function which takes an arbitrary length-64 bytestring and turns it into a promising candidate message `M`.
 Before we can check whether